 This course provides qualified ATCOs or other ATS personnel with the knowledge and skills they need to perform competence assessments on colleagues and/or students in the operational environment.
 Furthermore, it deepens appreciation for competence assessment’s beneficial impact on safety, as well as the development of the unit and the individual.

 After completion of this course, the participants know:

-- The role and responsibility of the assessor, including the formal and informal requirements embedded in the role.
+- The assessor’s role and responsibility, including the formal and informal requirements.

 - How to assess operational competence.